Critical cartography: Cartographic censorship

 There are two primary types of cartographic censorship.
 One is the censorship of information in order to serve defense interests, and the other is to enforce social and political values.
 Censorship in the interest of defense may include the omission or obfuscation of military bases or infrastructure, as well as locations that may be vulnerable to attack such as oil pipelines or power substations.
-Censorship as a way to enforce values is highlighted in the section of this page labeled “Colonialism”.
+Censorship as a way to enforce values is highlighted in the section of this page labeled "Colonialism".

 Colonialism

-"Maps anticipated empire." – John Brian HarleyIn his chapter Maps, Knowledge, Power, Harley states that maps “were used in colonial promotion” because the maps claimed lands in the name of the settlers “before they were effectively occupied”.
+"Maps anticipated empire." – John Brian HarleyIn his chapter Maps, Knowledge, Power, Harley states that maps "were used in colonial promotion" because the maps claimed lands in the name of the settlers "before they were effectively occupied".
 Many explorers of the Americas, including Christopher Columbus, created maps of the continent that defined the political, economic, and cultural beginnings of colonial North America.
 These maps were inscribed locations in the Americas with Western Christian names.
 Critical cartographers argue that these names helped establish the territory as being compatible with Western systems of governance and therefore could be conquered and controlled.
-For example, English colonists took possession of an area Powhatan Indians called Tsenacomoco and established an English colony named ‘Virginia’.
+For example, English colonists took possession of an area Powhatan Indians called Tsenacomoco and established an English colony named Virginia.
 They exploited the indigenous community to create the maps that helped them establish colonies.
 Later in the Middle East, British colonial authorities in Palestine enforced a property mapping regime to replace local practices that negotiated borders and land use, shifting power from peasants to colonial institutions.

 Critical cartographers point to the rising popularity of digital mapping systems (such as Google Maps, Apple Maps, and Microsoft Bing Maps) as highlighting the role of cartography in representing occupied territories.
 While parts of the occupied territories are labeled on the maps (for example, the West Bank and the Gaza Strip), the name of country associated with these territories is not always labeled on the map.

 Counter-mapping

 Counter-mapping mostly refers to maps made by indigenous cartographers but can include maps from other sources as well.
 Counter-mappers work in reaction to what they describe as encroachment by colonial influences.
 Counter-maps have been used to press indigenous claims for rights over land.

 Many critical cartographers have engaged in counter-mapping to rewrite the narrative of the history of Israel's expansion into territories contested with Palestine.
-One example is the Counter Cartographies Collective’s map of how much of the land belonged to which country since 1948.
+One example is the Counter Cartographies Collective's map of how much of the land belonged to which country since 1948.
 Another example is how Palestinian refugees themselves used Google Earth to map the original Palestinian villages Israel destroyed in the aftermath of its independence in 1948.
+A third example is the Palestine Land Society's Village Reconstruction competition, through which Palestinian architecture students are tasked with reconstructing and designing the destroyed villages of 1948, and counter-cartography is geared towards futures as well as pasts.
 These maps are attempts at showing a Palestinian perspective on the Israel-Palestine conflict.